 - As they start to crackle, add the coarsely ground paste of peels

-Few more popular Bengali vegetarian side dishes from my Blog
+More Bengali vegetarian side dishes

 - Aloo Potol er Chorchori | Bengali Parwal Sabji